focus2000/sql_library_project/README.md

- /* Task 15.
-Branch performance Report
+  ****Task 15.
+Branch performance Report**

-Create a querry that generates a performance report for each branch, showing the number of books issued, the number of books returned, and the total revenue generated from rentals. */
+**Create a querry that generates a performance report for each branch, showing the number of books issued, the number of books returned, and the total revenue generated from rentals.**

 	CREATE TABLE branch_reports

 	AS

 	SELECT

 	   b.branch_id,

 	   b.manager_id,

 	   COUNT(ist.issued_id) AS number_book_issued,

 	   COUNT(rs.return_id) AS number_of_book_return,

 	   SUM(bk.rental_price) as total_revenue

 	FROM issued_status AS ist

 	JOIN

 	employees AS e

 	ON e.emp_id = ist.issued_emp_id

 	JOIN

 	branch AS b

 	ON e.branch_id = b.branch_id

 	LEFT JOIN

 	return_status AS rs

 	ON rs.issued_id = ist.issued_id

 	JOIN

 	books AS bk